 The power supply for the cleaning brush will be from the existing Motor Control Center (MCC) FCQ7.

-The new cleaning brush will be rated for 480VAC, and the maximum nominal current draw is approximately xxA (this will be refined as design develops).
+The new cleaning brush will be rated for 480VAC, and the maximum nominal current draw is approximately 32.4A.

 Existing PLC cabinet has sufficient I/O points as spare for interface between the existing Fish SCADA system and the field devices.